SamBuckberry/sam-buckberry/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sam Buckberry is a molecular and computational biologist in the Lister Lab.
-Sam utilises an integrative approach to data analysis to study the principles and mechanisms of epigenetic gene regulation through combining cutting-edge methods in molecular biology, genomics, and bioinformatics.
+Dr Sam Buckberry is a molecular and computational biologist in the Lister Lab.
+Sam uses an integrative approach to study the principles and mechanisms of epigenetic gene regulation.
+He achieves this through combining cutting-edge methods in molecular biology, genomics, and bioinformatics.

+Sam has broad experience in nucleic acid biology and genome-wide sequence data analysis.
+This includes DNA methylation (WGBS), ATAC-seq, RNA-seq, ChIP-seq, and single-cell transcriptomics and epigenomics.
+He is a fluent programmer in the R language, and has a broad skill set in bioinformatics, research computing and data science.

+Sam enjoys developing custom analysis frameworks for complex biological questions and data types.